absorensen/numbers_go_brrrr/m3_types/s7_exercises.md

 of course.

 ### m3::e2 - Morton
-Morton coding not quite sorting, but we can generate a new number which gives better spatial coherence to data.
+[Morton coding][9] is not quite sorting, but we can generate a new number which gives better spatial coherence to data.
-Which can then be sorted by the [Morton code][9].
-Briefly put, in the 2 dimensional case, we interleave the bits of two 4 bit numbers, ```x``` and ```y```, as ```y3x3y2x2y1x1y0x0```.
+Which can then be sorted by the [Radix sort][7].
+Briefly put, in the two dimensional case, we interleave the bits of two 4 bit numbers, ```x``` and ```y```, as ```y3x3y2x2y1x1y0x0```.
 This results in a z-order curve as described in [bit tricks][10].
 Note that you have a maximum amount of precision in your input numbers.
 If you are generating a 64-bit Morton code at most for 3 dimensions, you have at most 64-bits to spare.
 If you want an isotropic